asamuzaK/withExEditor/README.md

 ## Usage

 ### View Page Source with *exEditor*
-* Opens (X)HTML, JavaScript, CSS, SVG, XML source with the editor.
+* Creates a temporary file and opens with the external editor.
+* The temporary file is encoded in UTF-8, even if the original document is not so.
 * When browsing a local file, the local file will be opened directly.

 ### View MathML Source with *exEditor*